 Winter sports are a great opportunity for both children and families to be outside, spend time together, and be active.
 Adapted skiing and snowboarding have recently become more popular and accessible so that everyone can have fun on the slopes together.
 There are several resorts in the Northeast that have an adapted lodge for special equipment and individualized adapted ski instructors for children and adults of all abilities, including Windham Mountain, Hunter Mountain, and Camelback.
-The Disabled Sports USA website is a reliable resource for finding lodges near you as well as familiarizing yourself with adapted equipment such as mono-skis, bi-skis, outriggers, and tethers.

 No matter where you and your family are skiing or snowboarding, here are a few basic safety principles that will keep you having fun in the great outdoors.